alvint/rwConfig/docs/writing-a-plugin.md

         if (address == null) {
             throw new Exception("missing required property: address");
         }
-        // an optional property is absent as a null, not a missing key prefix = properties.getOrDefault("prefix", "");
+        // an optional property that is not set is not in the map at all prefix = properties.getOrDefault("prefix", "");
     }